manmohanp/manmohanp.github.io/_posts/2018-11-26-Kubernets-with-docker-for-desktop-on-Mac.md

 And that's it!!

 Offcourse there are many other things I've not outlined fully and many other ways this can be done.

+And I am not fully sure (as have not tried) but I am guessing Docker Desktop (or Docker for Desktop) instructions should be similar for Windows platform too.

 Good luck!!